 To return ownership of keyboard and mouse to your host operating system, VirtualBox reserves a special key on your keyboard for itself: the "host key".
 By default, this is the right Control key on your keyboard; on a Mac host, the default host key is the left Command key.
-You can change this default in the VirtualBox Global Settings.
+You can change this default in the VirtualBox Global Settings, see chapter 1.15, Global Settings, page 32.
 In any case, the current setting for the host key is always displayed at the bottom right of your VM window, should you have forgotten about it: